Health Monitor Troubleshooting

 General Health Monitor Trivia

-- Disabled: Health checks are not performed for disabled servers, servers within a pool that is not assigned to a VS, or servers attached to a disabled virtual service.
+- Disabled — Health checks are not performed for disabled servers, servers within a pool that is not assigned to a VS, or a attached to a disabled virtual service.

 - Scaled SEs — When scaling out a virtual service across multiple Service Engines, servers will receive active health checks from each SE for the VS. If one SE marks a server as up it will be included in the load balancing.
 If a second SE is unable to access the server, it will mark it down and not send traffic to that server.
 From the Controller UI, the server health icon may flip intermittently between red and green (or other color).
 The status flipping is due to the frequency when SEs report their status to the Controller.

 - Standby SE — By default, the standby SE will send health checks.
 This behavior may be changed from the CLI for the SE Group of the SE.

 - Send Interval — By default Avi Vantage sends checks based on the frequency defined by a monitor’s Send Interval timer.
 However, when a new health monitor or a new server is added to a pool, or when there’s a positive monitor response is received after a server has been marked down for a long time, Avi Vantage will quickly send additional checks.
 For instance, if a new server is added to a pool with a monitor set to query every 20 seconds, and requires 3 consecutive positive responses, the server may not be marked up for nearly one minute.
 In this example, when the new server is added to the pool, Avi Vantage will send the first 3 checks as quickly as the server will respond back, potentially marking the server up within one or two seconds.
 Subsequent checks will be performed at the interval specified by the Send Interval setting of the health monitor.

 - Port Translation Enabled ‐ In this, the default and most typical case,